How does the site help students?

 - Encourage them to use at home, encourage teachers to use with students.
 Advertise in diary and newsletters.

-Qu: Can we provide a specific program to follow?
+Is there a specific program to follow?

-Ans: Unfortunately we cannot provide a set program as:
+We don’t provide a set program as:

 - Schools take very different approaches to how they decide to use the study skills handbook website.
 Some just choose one or two year groups to work on the site, some involve all year groups, some are middle schools only, some are senior schools only.
 Different topics will be chosen if you are just using the site with Year 10 as opposed to both Year 8 and Year 11.